 JESD204B defines both short and long transport test modes to verify that the transport layers in the transmitter and receiver are operating correctly.
-The ADC08DJ3200 only supports the short transport test pattern.
+The ADC12DJ2700 has three different transport layer test patterns depending on the N' value of the specified JMODE (see 表 19).